-All classes centrally located!
+All classes are centrally located!

 Participants will be right next door to the dining hall thus eliminating the need